Friday, June 5, 2015

 "In this same New Bedford, there stands a Whaleman's Chapel, and few are the moody fishermen, shortly bound for the Indian Ocean or Pacific, who fail to make a Sunday visit to the spot."Moby-Dick, by Herman Melville

-We both ordered Cod Fish Sandwich, which came with Coleslaw and fries it cost 6.99 each with water with lemon to drink.
+We both ordered Cod Fish Sandwiches, which came with Coleslaw and fries.
+Each cost $ 6.99, and we got water with lemon to drink.

-Sitting in front of the Black Whale Restaurant was a giant, blue, wooden chair.
-I climbed into it and she took my picture.
+In front of the Black Whale Restaurant sat a giant, blue, wooden chair.
+I climbed into it, and she took my picture.

 Pier 3